 Adventure sports are accessible.
 Bungee Jumping, your body’s flexible.
-Swimming in rough ocean waves, no worries.
+Trying to swim in rough ocean waves, no worries.
 Climbing a steep mountain for three hours, easy, well easier than when you’re older!

 10Potholes, no worries

-If you want to go way off the beaten track, where a beat up, crowded and springless chicken bus gets you there.
-Aa whisky bottle full of dirty water for 24 hours at your mud brick hotel cleans you.
+If you want to go way off the beaten track, where only a beat up, crowded and springless chicken goes, no worries.
+A whisky bottle full of dirty water for 24 hours at your mud brick hotel to wash up, easy.
 Do it when you’re young.
 It’s worth it.

 11It will Change your life forever